I don’t need to advertise…or may be I do?

 Well friends, I respectfully disagree.
 Unfortunately, this isn’t like the “Field of dreams” movie.

 Some of them say my business is doing well, why would I advertise?
-My answer to that is “That may be the case for now” what about in the near feature when it may be harder for your business to do well?
+My answer to that is “That may be the case for now” what about in the near future when it may be harder for your business to do well?
 What if another establishment that offers exactly the same goods or services comes along?

 One thing to consider, when you do advertising you’re helping your brand to stay in your current and potential customer’s mind.
 If you wait until last minute to advertise the result of your advertising campaign may not be coming soon enough.
 Remember, branding takes time and it doesn’t occur instantly.

-You need to constantly remind your clients that you still exists.
+You need to remind your clients often that you still exists.
 One perfect way to do this is using your social media account and by linking your posts to your official business’ website where they can stay up-to-date with all your goods and services you are still offering.